sectordistrict/intentrace/README.md

 Support intentrace by contributing issues and PRs, don't feel discouraged from filing issues or creating PRs.
 Reading the source is a great way to learn how linux works.

-Feel free to file issues and open Pull Requests.
+Feel free to file Issues and open Pull Requests that tackle any of:
-Issues and PRs can contain and involve:
-- better wording.
+- providing more optimal phrasing/wording.
 - suggestions for granularity.
 - suggestions for fixes.
 - etc.. there are no rules, feel free to contribute as you see fit.